edinburgh-napier/SET09102/notes/unit1_code_quality/principles.md

 The SOLID principles are a set of five design guidelines that aim to make software systems more maintainable, scalable, and flexible.
-These principles promote clean and modular code by encouraging better organization and reducing dependencies between components.
-By following SOLID principles, developers can create systems that are easier to understand, extend, and modify, while also minimizing the risk of introducing bugs when making changes.
-These principles are widely recognized as foundational concepts in object-oriented software design and are key to building robust software architectures.
+These principles promote clean and modular code by encouraging better organisation and reducing dependencies between components.
+By following SOLID principles, developers can create systems that are easier to understand, extend, and modify, while also minimising the risk of introducing bugs when making changes.
+These principles are widely recognised as foundational concepts in object-oriented software design and are key to building robust software architectures.

 ## Single Responsibility Principle